 Cine 2046, is one of my latest cinematic film recipe creations to be included in my Fujifilm recipes for X-Trans IV Fujifilm cameras.
-Looking to get some cinematic still shots for your creative shot, travel or sightseeing?
-You might be interested with this experimental film recipe.
+Looking to get some cinematic still shots for your creative shot, travel, or sightseeing?
+You might be interested in this experimental film recipe.

 Based on the Fujifilm Eterna film simulation, this recipe is created for a shot during the golden hour.
 As I’m trying not to make my custom settings look yellowish or too warm, I lightly altered the white balance shift to a less warm color.

 What is Cine 2046 Film Recipe All About?

 This recipe is inspired by a classic movie because of its unique warm color tone, high saturation & contrast.
 But there are some slight differences to this Cine 2046 recipe, as the color tone is toned down so it’s easier for SOOC shots.

 It might be challenging to shoot the same as the classic hit film, I’ve shot a 2046 vintage theme before and it required underexpose for shadow and highlights using manual settings.

 The film grain effect can be turned on if you need the film grain.
 Check out the experimental setting below.

 White Balance: 5300K, +2 Red & -4 Blue

 Exposure Compensation: -1/3 to +1/3